Skip to main content

 • Making yourself available on unreasonable timelines or at unreasonable hours

 Cooperation means participating in the legitimate claims process.
-You can cooperate fully while simultaneously disputing the insurer's conclusions, demanding appraisal, or retaining a Public Adjuster or attorney to represent your interests.
+An insured can cooperate fully while simultaneously disputing the insurer's conclusions, invoking appraisal, or retaining a Public Adjuster or attorney to represent their interests.

 The Insurer Has Duties Too